Constrained Submodular Optimization for Vaccine Design: A diminishing returns objective enables theoretical performance guarantees

 Let $\posrel$ denote non-negative real numbers.
 Let $E$ be some finite set of elements.
 Let $F: 2^E \rightarrow \posrel$.
 We say $F$ is submodular if $F(S_1 \cup \{e\})-F(S_1) \geq F(S_2 \cup \{e\})-F(S_2)$ whenever $S_1 \subseteq S_2$ and $e \in E$ , and we say that $F$ is monotonically increasing if $S_1 \subseteq S_2 \implies F(S_1) \leq F(S_2)$ for all $S_1, S_2 \subseteq E$.

 Suppose $G = (V,E)$ is a graph.
-For simplicity, we will at times use $G_V$ to denote the vertex set $V$ and $G_E$ to denote the edge set $E$.
+For simplicity, we will at times use $G_V$ to denote its vertex set $V$ and $G_E$ to denote its edge set $E$.
 The $k$th power of $G$, denoted $G^k$, is defined as the graph $(G^k_V, G^k_E)$, where $G^k_V = G_V$ and $G^k_E$ contains all pairs of vertices between which there exists a path of length less than or equal to $k$ in $G$.

-We will use $\mathbbm{1}_X$ to denote an indicator that evaluates to 1 if $X$ is true and 0 otherwise.
+We will use $\mathbbm{1}_X$ to denote an indicator that evaluates to 1 if $X$ is true and 0 otherwise for any proposition $X$.